gcpjedi/google-k8s-workshop-v2/modules/06-persistence.md

               successThreshold: 2
     ```

-    > Note: replace the image name with the image just created
+    > Note: Replace the image name with the image just created.

-1. Edit the backend deployment `manifests/backend.yaml`
+1. Edit the backend deployment `manifests/backend.yaml`.

     1. If you still have the init and multi container remove them, leaving only the backend container.

-    1. In the startup command, change `-db-host=db` to `-db=host=galera-cluster`
+    1. In the startup command, change `-db-host=db` to `-db=host=galera-cluster`.

-    1. Apply the changes
+    1. Apply the changes.

-1. Connect to the app and add some notes
+1. Connect to the app and add some notes.

 1. Exec inside one of the db Pods.